Work to preserve and improve the Island Line’s historic Ryde Pier to begin this autumn

 The need for the works

-In stark contrast to today’s modern design and construction methods, the railway structure of the pier was built between 1878 and 1880 by Victorian engineers.
-After nearly 150 years of harsh environmental conditions, which have caused parts of the structure to deteriorate, it now needs major refurbishment and repairs.
+The railway structure of the pier was built between 1878 and 1880 by Victorian engineers.
+After nearly 150 years of harsh environmental conditions, which caused parts of the structure to deteriorate, it has needed major refurbishment and repairs.

 Will I still be able to travel to and from the Isle of Wight during these works?